Securing the Machines: A Deep Dive into Policy-Driven Workload Identity

 • Risk-Based Authentication: Evaluate the risk associated with each access request, considering factors like location, device, and time of day.

-• Step-Up Authentication: Trigger additional authentication steps, such as multi-factor authentication (MFA), when high-risk activity is detected.
+• Step-Up Authentication: Trigger additional authentication steps, such as multi-factor authentication (mfa), when high-risk activity is detected.

 ITDR focuses on detecting and responding to threats targeting workload identities.
 Think of it as a cybersecurity SWAT team for your machines.